helidon-io/helidon/webclient/README.md

 Alt-Svc never bypasses the configured proxy policy.
 The current HTTP/2 provider uses alternatives only when proxying is disabled.
 When any proxy policy is configured, including a `no-proxy` exception that selected a direct origin route, WebClient ignores the advertisement.
+WebClient uses the system proxy policy by default, so configure `proxy.type` as `none`, or use `Proxy.noProxy()` programmatically, to use an advertised alternative.
 The configured TLS policy is honored as-is for the alternative, including an explicit `SSLContext`, a custom TLS manager, disabled endpoint identification, and `trust-all`.
 An unsafe or permissive TLS policy makes Alt-Svc steering equally unsafe or permissive.

 The HTTP/2 provider applies `ma`, `Age`, `Date`, `clear`, and `persist` to its connection-cache discovery state.
 Shared connection caches share that state; disabling connection-cache sharing isolates it. `persist` does not make discovery